Friday, May 28, 2021

 Ryo Kamiya is quite a talented individual and their talent varies widely as far as subject.
 They are best known as the creator of both MAID, the first Japanese Tabletop RPG ever translated into English and Golden Sky Stories, translated and published in the USA by Ewen Cluney and Star Line Publishing.

 Nechronica is a very difficult game to describe.
 It's not that I can't tell you what it's about but rather that in doing so I will paint an inaccurate picture of the game.
 It reminds me of trying to explain Neon Genesis Evangelion; I could tell you the story is a classic alien invasion by bizarre Kaiju-sized monsters and that the Earth attempts to repel them using Giant Robots.
 The robots are developed from the body of the first of these aliens to crash on our world.
-The is both a completely accurate description and not even close to scratching the surface of what Evangelion is about.
+That is both a completely accurate description and not even close to scratching the surface of what Evangelion is about.

 OK, here goes...